 The borrower is financially responsible for the repair of any damages to the equipment during the loan period.

 If the equipment is lost or stolen during the loan period, the borrower is financially responsible for the replacement of an equivalent piece of equipment.

+RRCI staff will take a photo of each piece of loaned equipment with the Loan Agreement attached.
+The photo will be kept in a secure database.
+Should a piece of equipment be misused or abused, a second piece of equipment will not be loaned.

-Red Rock Center for Independence is not liable for any accident or harm incurred with the use of this equipment.
+RRCI is not liable for any accident or harm incurred with the use of this equipment.

 Borrowers are required to return the equipment by the agreed upon due date.

-Although there is no fee to use a loan bank item, RRCI requests that the borrower make a minimum $5 donation for the maintenance and repairs of the item(s) I am borrowing.
+Although there is no fee to use a loan bank item, RRCI requests that the borrower make a minimum $5 donation for the maintenance and repairs of the item(s) being borrowed.

 DONATING TO RED ROCK CENTER FOR INDEPENDENCE